eksime/VDesk/README.md

 If the command is omitted vdesk will launch `n` virtual desktops.

 Generally, prepending a shortcut's 'target' field with `vdesk` will have it launch in it's own virtual desktop.
 Command line arguments should be preserved.

+VDesk can provide an "Open in new virtual desktop" context menu item, this can be done by running `vdesk -install`.
+To remove the context menu entries, run `vdesk -uninstall`.

 #####Examples:
 To launch notepad on a new desktop: